J.M. Hurst

 In essence these principles define a theory which describes the movement of a financial market as the combination of an infinite number of “cycles”.
 These cycles are all harmonically related to one another (their wavelengths are related by small integer values) and their troughs are synchronised where possible, as opposed to their peaks.
 The principles define exactly how cycles combine to produce a resultant price movement (with an allowance for some randomness and fundamental interaction).

 It is the fact that Hurst’s theory stipulates that there are an infinite number of cycles that makes it particularly different, and also begins to explain why it is impossible to forecast price movement with 100% accuracy.
-Just as it is impossible to conceive of the sum of two infinite numbers, it is impossible to define the result of combining an infinite number of cycles (Credits: www.sentienttrader.com - see also HERE & HERE).
+Just as it is impossible to conceive of the sum of two infinite numbers, it is impossible to define the result of combining an infinite number of cycles.

 The 9-Month Cycle

-The most powerful rally during the 9-Month Cycle will normally occur during the first three months of the cycle as all three nesting cycles are combined in a united upward move.
-Conversely, the period when the market is most vulnerable to a significant decline is during the last three months of the cycle when all three cycles are moving downward together into their final troughs.
+Typically, the most powerful rally within the 9-Month Cycle occurs during the first three months, as all three nesting cycles align for an upward movement.
+Conversely, the market is most vulnerable to significant declines during the last three months of the cycle when all three cycles trend downward.

-In a bull market the 9-Month Cycle crest normally occurs in the sixth to eight month in the cycle (right translation), and in a bear market the crest should be expected in the second or third month of the cycle (left translation).
+In a bull market, the crest of the 9-Month Cycle generally occurs between the sixth and eighth month (right translation), while in a bear market, it is expected in the second or third month (left translation).

-In addition to the cresting of the 9-Month Cycle, the next most significant event is the cresting and completion of the Phase 1 20-Week Cycle.
-This can materialize as a minor price correction or consolidation in a bull market, but in a bear market it will likely coincide with the cresting of the 9-Month Cycle.
+In addition to the crest of the 9-Month Cycle, the completion of the Phase 1 20-Week Cycle is another significant event.
+In a bull market, this may result in a minor price correction or consolidation, whereas in a bear market, it likely coincides with the crest of the 9-Month Cycle.

-Knowing this basic 9-Month Cycle structure, we can consider that we are at the least risk establishing new long positions during the first three months of the cycle, and the greatest risk of decline comes in the last three months of the cycle.
-The three months in the middle is a time when caution should be exercised - it can present risk as the Phase 1 20-Week Cycle rolls over into a trough, and it also can present new opportunity as the Phase 2 20-Week Cycle begins to move up (Credits: www.decisionpoint.com).
+Understanding the basic structure of the 9-Month Cycle indicates that the least risk for establishing new long positions occurs during the first three months, while the greatest risk of decline arises in the last three months.
+The middle three months require caution, as the Phase 1 20-Week Cycle may roll over into a trough, presenting both risks and opportunities with the onset of the Phase 2 20-Week Cycle.